maxharlow/newsagent/README.md

     $ python -m SimpleHTTPServer 4000

-You then should be able to access the Datastash interface on port 4000, and the Registry API on port 4001.
+You then should be able to access the Newsagent interface on port 4000, and the Registry API on port 4001.

 Similar tools